The village of Kastraki at Meteora

 Kastraki (meaning ‘small castle’) is a small, peaceful village which from afar looks like an eagle’s nest at the bottom of the gigantic rocks of Meteora.
 The whole settlement rests literally among the giant cliffs and it was first established back in the 16th century.
 The village of Kastraki today has a population of around 1500 people, and most of them are occupied in agriculture and tourism.
 The village, like the rest of the area, has developed a lot over the past few decades mainly because of tourism.

-Kastraki is indeed a most picturesque place with an authentic, local character.
-Feeling closer to the local lifestyle in the Greek province, enjoying the proximity to nature and finding peace of mind are some of the major assets of this place that urge visitors to book accommodation in this traditional, beautiful village.
+Kastraki is indeed a very picturesque place of Meteora with an authentic, local character.
+Feeling closer to the local lifestyle in the Greek province, enjoying the proximity to nature, and finding peace of mind are some of the major assets of this place that urge visitors to book accommodation in this traditional, beautiful village!

 Don’t leave Kastraki without a sample of its local cuisine, which is second to none!
 Dedicate precious time to walk around the most traditional and captivating old quarters of Mesohori.
 Kastraki is the ideal place to set off for a walk towards the Meteora rocks and the monasteries, but also to discover some of the well-hidden, fascinating old ruined Monasteries.
 Find out about our range of hiking tours conducted by local guides!
 Contact us and let us recommend you which tour would better suit your interests and needs.